zammad/zammad-admin-documentation/misc/object-conditions/basics.rst

    .. container:: cfloat-left

-      | Does the matching organization has members (or not)?
+      | Does the matching organization have members (or not)?
       | Available matching: *is* or *is not*

    .. container:: cfloat-right